Mape6/Unciv_server/README.md

 ./Unciv_server.py -p 443 -s
 ```

+The SSL support is very rudimentary and the certificate is self-signed.
+Don't make the server directly reachable from the internet.
-This webserver does not support TLS for secured HTTPS connections.
-I suggest to use a reverse proxy in front of this webserver to take care of the certificate and termination of the TLS sessions.
+I strongly recommend to use a reverse proxy in front of this webserver to take care of the certificate and termination of the SSL sessions.

 ## Contributing